When Guests Refuse to Leave: How to Prevent an Airbnb Squatter at Your Vacation Rental

 • Maintain Comprehensive Documentation: Keep detailed records of all interactions with the squatter.
 This documentation serves as evidence that you’ve taken lawful and compliant steps to resolve the situation.
 Additionally, note any instances of aggression or threats made by the squatter, as this information can be used in court if necessary.

-Proper Insurance Squatter Coverage
+Proper’s Squatter Insurance Coverage

-As specialists in short-term rental insurance, we continuously listen to our clients to provide the best policies available for owners/hosts.
-Recognizing the seriousness of the Airbnb squatter problem, Proper Insurance has taken proactive steps to address it.
+As specialists in short-term rental insurance, we continuously listen to our clients to provide the best policies available for vacation rental owners and hosts.
+Recognizing the growing concern of Airbnb hosts around squatter scenarios, Proper Insurance is proudly the first to offer coverage tailored specifically for encounters with squatters at short-term rental properties.

-Proper Insurance is proudly the first to offer coverage tailored specifically for encounters with squatters at short-term rental properties.
-Our squatter coverage includes the following protections for your short-term or mid-term rental:
+Our unique squatter insurance coverage includes the following protections for your short-term or mid-term rental:

 Upgrade Your Insurance Coverage Today